rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

 Functionality:
 1. `DUT` shall request a CEC Version from the CEC adaptor connected.
 It should receive a valid version and be evaluated.
 2. `DUT` shall receive an OSD Command with max buffer size from the CEC Adaptor and respond to this command.
+3. `DUT` shall receive a "getCECVersion" command with a different `LA` which should not generate any callback.

 | Title                         | Details                                          |
 |-------------------------------|--------------------------------------------------|